lpm0073/lawrencemcdaniel.com/README.md

 In the project directory, you can run:

 ### `cd ./site && ncu --upgrade && npm install`

 Check for node package upgrades, updates package-lock.json, updates packages.

 ### `./deploy.sh`

-Executes yarn sitemap + yarn build, pushes to S3 and sets no-cache headers as necesary for cache busting purposes.
+Executes yarn sitemap + yarn build, pushes to S3 and sets no-cache headers as necessary for cache busting purposes.

 ### `yarn start`